Fareston 60mg Tablets

 Excipients

 Fareston tablets contain lactose.
-Patients with rare hereditary problems of galactose intolerance, total lactase deficiency or glucose-galactose malabsorption should not take this medicine.
+Patients with rare hereditary problems of galactose intolerance, total lactase deficiency or glucose-galactose malabsorption should not take this medicinal product.

-This medicine contains less than 1 mmol (23 mg) sodium per dosage unit, that is to say essentially 'sodium-free'.
+This medicinal product contains less than 1 mmol (23 mg) sodium per dosage unit, that is to say essentially 'sodium-free'.

 4.5 Interaction with other medicinal products and other forms of interaction